AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 ---
 # Manage your digital assets {#managing-assets-with-the-touch-optimized-ui}

-Learn about various asset management and editing tasks that you can perform using the Touch-optimized user interface of AEM Assets.
+Learn about various asset management and editing tasks that you can perform using the Touch-optimized user interface of [!DNL Experience Manager] Assets.

 This article describes how to manage and edit assets using the Adobe Experience Manager Assets Touch-optimized user interface.
 For an elementary knowledge about the user interface, see [Basic handling of Touch UI](/help/sites-authoring/basic-handling.md).
 To manage Content Fragments, see [Managing Content Fragments](content-fragments-managing.md) assets.

 ## Create folders {#create-folders}

 When organizing a collection of assets, for example, all `Nature` images, you can create folders to keep them together.
-You can use folders to categorize and organize your assets.
-AEM Assets does not require you to organize assets in folders to work better.
+You can use folders to categorize and organize your assets. [!DNL Experience Manager] Assets does not require you to organize assets in folders to work better.

 >[!NOTE]
 >